Patterson-Sullivan measures and growth of relatively hyperbolic groups: Visual and quasi-conformal densities

 \begin{defn} Let $\sigma \in [0, \infty[$.
 A $G$-equivariant map is called a \textit{$\sigma$-dimensional visual density} on $\pG$ if $\mu_g$ are absolutely continuous with respect to each other and their Radon-Nikodym derivatives satisfy

 for any $g, h \in G$ and $\mu_h$-a.e. point $\xi \in \pG$.

 Here $\mu$ is called \textit{$G$-equivariant} if $\mu_{hg}(A) = h_*\mu_{g}(A)$ for any Borel set $A \subset \partial G$. \end{defn}

 \begin{rem} The terminology ``visual density" is due to Paulin in \cite{Paulin} to generalize Hausdorff measures of visual metrics.
 As $G$ acts minimally on $\pG$ with $|\pG|>3$, $G$ has no global fixed point on $\pG$.
-Then $\mu_g$ is not an atom measure. \end{rem} The reader should keep in mind that the upper bound in (\ref{vdensity}) is usually not applicable in practice.
-On improving the Radon-Nikodym derivative, we propose. \begin{defn} Let $\sigma \in [0, \infty[$.
-A $\sigma$-dimensional visual density is a \textit{$\sigma$-dimensional quasi-conformal density} if for any $g, h \in G$ the following holds
+Then $\mu_g$ is not an atom measure. \end{rem}